Last November, a friend of mine from the local camera club joined me for a day out taking photos.

 After some time we agreed that the location we were looking for was not within walking distance of the village so we retreated to the car and consulted a map.

-Having agreed the most likely spot was a nearby village called Kingston we headed off to try our luck.
+Having agreed the most likely spot was a nearby village called Kingston we headed off in the car to try our luck.

 The weather was still not helping and the promised bright skies had yet to materialise. still we found a likely location and even though the haze was fairly bad we managed to get a few images.

 After driving around some more to the east of Kingston, we flt we had found a likely spot, but as it involved a fair hike with the gear, and the weather was not improving quickly enough, we resolved to head out for lunch at a the nearest pub we could find.

 Lunch was lovely but my friend was having technical issues with his new lens so we thought we would head to a camera shop in Weymouth for advice.

 Once we had the answers and a plan in place, the afternoon was nearly over so we decided to make a last effort, brave the strong winds, and head to Portland to see what we could find there.

 We found another camera club outing there which was no surprise as it is a popular location for photography.

 Rather than sitting on their tripod marks we thought we would take a look at pulpit rock, so we clambered over the cliff edges to get away from the crowds.